 How can I become a Peer Specialist?

 Increasingly, the delivery of quality mental health care includes the services of a Peer Specialist—an individual who has experienced mental health or substance use issues and is now living in wellness.
-These professionals have acquired the specialized skills they need to transform their own experiences into practical, supportive services that help others forge their own path to recovery.
+These professionals have acquired the specialized skills they need to transform their own experiences into practical, supportive services that help others forge their path to recovery.
 Many Peer Specialists serve as adjuncts to the clinical care team, working with peers and medical caregivers to plan treatment, set goals, and provide encouragement along the way.

 Facilitated by DBSA instructors, this comprehensive and highly interactive course delivers a solid foundation in recovery principles, peer support intervention skills, and ethical practices.
 Training incorporates small group coaching sessions and can be used to meet many state certification requirements.
 Please check with your state’s credentialing board to make sure our course will apply to your state’s credentialing requirements.